 Economic Recovery and Resilience

-The main objective of this two year programme (January 2021- June 2023) is to work directly with the private sector, the Government of Albania as well as other partners to implement two successfully tested approaches– In Motion and the Supplier Development Methodology.
+The main objective of this 3-year programme (January 2021- December 2023) is to support the private sector through two successfully tested business development approaches focused on MSME-s – In Motion and the Supplier’s Development Programme.

-4. Reskilling and upskilling programmes offered to jobseekers and recently laid-off workforce to respond to the needs of the affected private sector companies.
+- Reskilling and upskilling programmes to respond to the needs of the beneficiary businesses.

 United Nations Development Programme

 Banka Amerikane e Investimeve sh.a

 MPTF-SDGs Acceleration Fund for Albania